Service Point of Contact

-- Department of Defense SPOCs (Army, Air Force, Navy, & Marine Corps) are located at the Defense Health Agency, Great Lakes (formerly known as MMSO).
+- Department of Defense SPOCs (Army, Air Force, Navy, & Marine Corps) are located at the Military Medical Support Office (MMSO) at Defense Health Agency, Great Lakes.

 - U.S. Public Health Service and National Oceanic and Atmospheric Administration SPOCs are located at the Medical Affairs Branch of the Office of Commissioned Corps Support Services.